finnianr/Eiffel-Loop/doc/Contents.md

 ## Textual Data Formats
 Classes for handling various human-readable text formats.
 Supported formats are: XML, XHTML, HTML, JSON, CSV.
 (Note: Eiffel-Loop has other libraries for parsing XML)
+## Text Editing
+Classes for editing file and other text.
+## Parsing
+Classes for parsing text data.
+## Pattern-matching
+Classes for finding and matching textual patterns.
 ## Application License Management
 A few basic classes for constructing an application license manager.
 The most important is a way to obtain a unique machine ID using a combination of the CPU model name and MAC address either from the network card or wifi card.